 9. What arrangements for accommodation and meals, and for tea, coffee and social facilities, will be made?

 Department:

-Research students can use the departmental common room where morning coffee and afternoon tea are served.
+Research students can use the departmental common rooms in the main St Giles' building and in Dartington House.
+Morning coffee and afternoon tea are served.
 This encourages interaction between research groups in the department.
-There is also a large cafe available in the mezzanine level of the Andrew Wiles Building.